ic3-software/ic3-reporting-api/doc/plugin/Reference.md

 A theme is a preset package containing graphical appearance and functionality details used to customize the look of the dashboards.
-Theme entities include but not limited to are: color palette, typography font and size, default data formatter, default chart options, etc...
-A theme is actually a Javascript module packaged as a plugin.
+Theme entities include but not limited to are: color palette, typography font and size, default data formatter, default chart options, etc. A theme is actually a Javascript module packaged as a plugin.

 Refer to this [page](./Theme.md) for more information.

+### Widget Options: Default Values (Theme)

+A theme is able to (re)define the default values of the widget options visible in the widget editor.
+For example, tables could be defaulted to `compact` layout mode.

+Refer to this [page](./ThemeWidgetDefaults.md) for more details.

 _